cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/collaborators.md

 Secured Endpoint: POST /secured/collaborators

-This service calls the metadactyl service with the same path.
-The request body is altered to match the format required by the metadactyl service before the request is forwarded, however.

 This service can be used to add users to the list of collaborators for the current user.
 The request body is in the following format: